dotsrj/srj-site/src/content/log/2025-11-26Sleepers Awake.md

 ---
 date: "2025-11-26"
 text: |
-  sleepers awake! the voice calls us - the watchman high on the battlements.
+  Sleepers awake!
+The voice calls us - the watchman high on the battlements.
 ---